awslabs/aws-servicebroker/docs/README.md

     --parameters ParameterKey=ServiceBrokerAccountId,ParameterValue=$service_broker_account_id
 ```

-To do you this you must ensure that the role the **aws-service-broker** is running allows it to assume the target role.
+To do this you must ensure that the role the **aws-service-broker** is running allows it to assume the target role.

 Get the ARN: